han97lister/QA-Practical-Project/README.md

 ### **Architecture**
 #### **Architecture Plan**
 Architecture plans are useful as they allow you to initially visualise your end project without going into much detail.
 As my project progressed, my architecture plan changed slightly and evolved into my final end structure.
 Below you can see the evolution:
+![arch1][arch1]
+Initially I thought my load balancer (NGINX) would be containerised and included within my Docker-Swarm, however, I soon realised it would need to be seperate in order to deligate the user traffic to each machine.
+Here is an updated plan I created:
+![arch1-2][arch1-2]
+After completing this design, I wasn't convinced with the placement of my Jenkins box and thus how it lead to the load balancer.
+I was happy with my Docker-Swarm image so created a design that would give a clear overview of my architecture:
+![arch2][arch2]
+I was pleased with this final architecture plan as it simply shows that the load balancer is used to deal with traffic and balance it between my swarm cluster which are made up of replica nodes that are all created as part of my Jenkins Pipeline.
+Below is a screenshot of my Jenkins Pipeline successfully deploying my application:
+![jenkins][jenkins]

 #### **ERD**
 I have used an Entity Relationship Diagram (ERD) to illustrate the table within my database.